 Monsoon is here in full splurge and we are definitely enjoying the cozy weather.
 A warm mug of coffee, an engaging novel and the rain pattering outside while you’re snuggled comfortably in your bed, is a picture of ultimate bliss.

 But this beautiful season comes with its own problems.
 And the biggest one is – clothes and linen that wouldn’t dry easily.
-We’re sure the damp monsoon weather has you worrying about your precious bed linen and its care, but we have found a few simple and effective tips for you to keep away the foul odour!
+We’re sure the damp monsoon weather has you worrying about your precious bed linen and its care, but we have found a few simple and effective tips for you to keep away the foul odor!

 Shut out the dampness

 To begin with, remember to always keep your glass windows shut during the day – when you’re not at home.
 This way, the spray of heavy rain and moisture cannot seep in through the window.
-It may not seem necessary at first, but if exposed to dampness for a long time, bedsheets and pillows begin to stink eventually.
+It may not seem necessary at first, but if exposed to dampness for a long time, bed sheets and pillows begin to stink eventually.